C-MCTS: Safe Planning with Monte Carlo Tree Search: Evaluation

-We study the effect of using different standard deviation thresholds in the neural network ensemble during deployment.
-We observe the safety of the agent during deployment for ensemble threshold values $\sigma_{max}=0.1$ and $\sigma_{max}=0.5$.
+\textit{Ensemble threshold during deployment (for $\alpha_0$=$8$ and $\epsilon$=$0.3$).} We set different standard deviation thresholds ($\sigma_{max}=0.1$ and $\sigma_{max}=0.5$) in the neural network ensemble during deployment.
 Fig.~\ref{fig:planning_horizon_training} (middle column) shows that the cost incurred exceeds the cost-constraint if $\sigma_{max}=0.1$, but the agent performs safely within the cost-constraint with a far lesser number of cost violations if $\sigma_{max}=0.5$.
-We prune unsafe branches during planning only when the predictions between the individual members of the ensemble align with each other.
+This is because we prune unsafe branches during planning only when the predictions between the individual members of the ensemble align with each other.
 Setting $\sigma_{max}=0.1$ is a tight bound resulting in most of the predictions of the safety critic being ignored.
 Using a higher threshold with $\sigma_{max}=0.5$ ensures that only large mismatches between the predictions of the individual members (corresponding to out-of-distribution inputs) are ignored, and the rest are used during planning.
-This results in the agent performing safely within the cost-constraint, but yet not too conservatively.
+This results in the agent performing safely within the cost-constraint, but not too conservatively.